The Raindogs

 The Raindogs were a band formed in Boston, United States, around 1985 after several members had disbanded the rock band The Schemers.
-They combined Celtic and American music to form their own hybrid of rock and roll.
-Based in Boston, the band was made up of Mark Cutler, Emerson Torrey, members of recently disbanded New Orleans band Red Rockers Darren Hill and Jim Reilly (also of Ireland’s “Stiff Little Fingers"), and Johnny Cunningham, formerly of Silly Wizard.
-The Rhode Island–based Schemers had previously won the Providence Rock Hunt and the Boston Rock Rumble band competitions, and their single, Remember was widely played on Providence, Rhode Island FM radio stations.
+The Rhode Island–based Schemers had previously won the Providence Rock Hunt and the Boston Rock Rumble band competitions, and their single, Remember was widely played on Providence, Rhode Island FM radio stations.The Raindogs combined Celtic and American music to form their own hybrid of rock and roll.
+Based in Boston, the band was made up of Mark Cutler, Emerson Torrey, members of recently disbanded New Orleans band Red Rockers, Darren Hill and Jim Reilly (also of Irish punk band Stiff Little Fingers), and Johnny Cunningham, formerly of Silly Wizard.

 The Raindogs toured throughout the United States with Warren Zevon, Don Henley, and Bob Dylan and were noted for their incendiary live performances.

 Discography

 The group released two albums on Atco Records: